amylokh/auth-api/README.md

 # Authorization-api 🔐

-Simple auth api which can be used to register new users & login
+Simple auth api which can be used to -
+1. Register new users
+2. Login
+3. Verify whether logged in user is valid or not

 ## Install Dependencies
 ```npm install```